VicGanoh/password-generator/README.md

 # Password-Generator
-this is a simple short code to generate a password
+This is a simple short code to generate a password